 This foul odor could be very difficult to get out of your HVAC system, so a thorough cleaning is your best option.
 Your indoor air quality may suffer otherwise.

 There are several problems that can produce a mini-split chemical smell.
 To ensure your technician quickly finds the source, it’s best to be as specific as you can.
 Many homeowners describe it as a mini-split vinegar smell.
 This could be an electrical malfunction and is often accompanied by chemical residue on the damaged components.

 In other cases, your mini-split smells like acetone or nail polish remover.
 The refrigerant is possibly leaking, so schedule professional mini-split repair right away.
 You can reduce the risk of the damage spreading by shutting down your mini-split until repairs are underway.

 Burning, electrical odors can appear in different places of your mini-split system.
 They’re most often a sign of an electrical problem such as damaged wiring or a failing motor.
 In other cases, it’s overheating that produces a burning smell.
 A delicate component may have started to melt.

-You’ll want to address this quickly, as damage to these components may stop the mini-split from working entirely.
+You’ll want to address this as soon as possible, as damage to these components may stop the mini-split from working entirely.
 Scott Temperature staff will do their best to complete repairs soon.

 Efficient and Affordable Mini-Split AC Repair in

-When your mini-split starts to smell, contact the HVAC pros at Scott Temperature.
+When your mini-split starts to smell, call the HVAC pros at Scott Temperature.
 Many of these odors are best resolved with professional cleaning.
 And if something has broken, swift repairs are more affordable and less stressful.
-You can count on us to ensure your mini-split system continues to facilitate efficient, clean-smelling comfort.
+You can count on us to ensure your mini-split system continues to provide efficient, clean-smelling comfort.

 Want to learn more?
 Get in touch with our staff today.
 You can request a free quote or an appointment by giving us a call at .